NFSA Restores: Snowy Baker

-The NFSA has recently restored three films starring Australian silent film star Snowy Baker through our NFSA Restores program.
+The NFSA has restored three films starring Australian silent film star Snowy Baker through our NFSA Restores program.

 At one time Snowy Baker was an Australian household name; today he is an icon of early 20th century sport and world cinema history.
 How did he blend the two to become an international success?